 Country-by-Country Verdict

 The right certification depends heavily on your location and the type of organisations you want to work for.
-Here is a direct verdict for 18 countries and regions — based on job market demand, employer requirements and recognition in each market.
+I have trained students from many of these countries.
+Here is a direct verdict for 18 countries and regions based on job market demand, employer requirements and real-world recognition.

 Country / RegionVerdictRationale